“Hey Siri, what’s the weather today?”

 Once you’ve got the header down, you can get to the good stuff.
 Namely, commentary on what you know/learned/appreciate about the recipient.

 Use personal interest to craft messages your recipient will love to read.
-If your recipient feels good and that you genuinely care about their best interests, then that helps strengthen your relationship.
+Conveying that you genuinely care about their best interests is a powerful way to help strengthen your relationship.

 Creating unique follow-up messages will do wonders for your relationship and the long-term benefits that mutual collaborations and shared connections can bring.